Emerald-Ruby/Windows-tools/Audio/README.md

 You need to download python and run ` pip install pyinstaller ` Then open a terminal, and cd paste the location of the Audio.py file, eg ` cd C:/user/public/download/Audio `
-Then to compile, use ` pyinstaller -onefile Audio.py `, the .exe will in the "disk" folder
+Then to compile, use ` pyinstaller --onefile Audio.py `, the .exe will in the "disk" folder

 if there is a " access violation reading 0xFFFFFFFFFFFFFFFF " it seems to run fine after, and I havn't seen it in the compiled version